 - The owner of a physical work such as a painting may not be the copyright owner in that painting.

 International Copyright Law

-There is no one international copyright law.
+There's no one international copyright law.
 Each country has its own copyright laws.
-However, based on what is known as the principle of national treatment, and through the mechanism of copyright treaties, the citizens of many countries throughout the world are afforded copyright protection in countries other than their own.
-For example, each one of the 174 countries belonging to the Berne Convention (the leading international copyright treaty) automatically provides citizens from other member countries with, at a minimum, the same copyright protections it provides for its own citizens.
+The Berne Convention is the leading international copyright treaty.
+It has close to 200 member countries around the world — including the U.S. and Canada.
+Under Berne's principle of national treatment, the citizens of many countries throughout the world are afforded copyright protection in countries other than their own.
+For example, each one of the Berne member countries automatically provides citizens from other member countries with, at a minimum, the same copyright protections it provides for its own citizens.

 Duration of Copyright Law Protection

 The duration of copyright is determined by the copyright statute in each country.
-For example, in Canada the general duration of copyright is life-plus-fifty (it lasts for fifty years after the author’s death); in the U.S. it is life-plus-seventy.
+Berne requires a minimum duration of life-plus-fifty (it lasts for 50 years after the author’s death) and in many countries copyright duration is life-plus-fifty.
+In Canada, the U.S. and European Union countries, however, copyright duration is life-plus-seventy.
 Specific works and circumstances may result in deviations from these general rules of copyright duration.